 You can ask these questions along with the addiction treatment questions.

-Once you attend treatment, you need to track the positive outcomes that you experience in the program.
-You can continuously check in on yourself by answering the following questions daily:
+While you attend treatment, you can track the positive outcomes that you experience in the programme.
+You can continuously check in with yourself by asking the following questions daily:

 - What did you do to promote your recovery today?

-- What coping skills have you learned and practice so far?
+- What coping skills have you learned and practiced so far?